Shah91n/WeaviateDB-Docs-Snippets-Python-Client/README.md

 ## Overview

-This repository contains code snippets for performing various operations on Weaviate Vector DB using the Python client.
-These snippets are designed to help developers quickly understand and implement common tasks when working with Weaviate DB.
+This repository contains a comprehensive collection of code snippets and scripts for performing various operations on Weaviate Vector DB using the Python client.
+These examples are designed to help developers quickly understand and implement common and advanced tasks when working with Weaviate DB.

 ## Usage

 Each code snippet in this repository demonstrates a specific operation you can perform with Weaviate DB.
-You can find the snippets in the directory, organized by functionality.
+The snippets are organized by functionality, making it easy to find and use the relevant examples for your use case.

-## Code Snippets
+## Code Snippets and Scripts

 - **Connecting to Weaviate DB**: Learn how to establish a connection to your Weaviate instance.
-- **Data Management**: Examples of creating, updating, and deleting data objects.
+- **Data Management**: Examples of creating, reading, updating, and deleting data objects.
-- **Schema Management**: How to define and manage your data schema.
+- **Schema Management**: How to define, update, and manage your data schema.
-- **Querying Data**: Perform various types of queries to retrieve data.
+- **Querying Data**: Perform various types of queries, including hybrid and vector-based searches, to retrieve data.
 - **Batch Operations**: Efficiently handle large datasets with batch operations.
-- **Read Repair**: Python scripts to trigger read repair operations.
+- **Read Repair**: Python scripts to trigger read repair operations for consistency.
 - **Schema Dump and Replication**: Scripts to dump schema from a source endpoint and replicate it to a new endpoint.
-- **Migration**: Scripts to migrate collections & data from a source endpoint to target endpoint.
+- **Migration**: Scripts to migrate collections and data from a source endpoint to a target endpoint.
-- **Weaviate Labs**: Embedding Services & Agent
+- **Embedding Services**: Examples of integrating embedding services with Weaviate.
+- **Agent and Automation**: Snippets to demonstrate agent-based operations and automation workflows.
+- **Sharding**: Examples of managing sharding configurations in Weaviate.
+- **Multi-Tenancy Operations**: Snippets to handle multi-tenancy scenarios in Weaviate.
+- **GraphQL Queries**: Snippets GraphQL query examples for interacting with Weaviate.
+- **Storage Calculation**: Script to calculate disk storage requirements for your Weaviate instance.

 ## Contributing

-We welcome contributions to improve and expand the code snippets in this repository, feel free to send PRs.
+We welcome contributions to improve and expand the code snippets and scripts in this repository.
+If you have ideas or examples to share, feel free to submit a pull request.

 ## License